sreetamdev/gdp/README.md

 1. Python version python 3.11.2 in Visual Studio Code
 2. PostgreSQL hosted on Docker acting as database for our operation. pgAdmin4 application is used to connect Postgres (postgresql 16.3) on my local system to server of Docker container containing Postgres.
 3. dbt to build models and test cases
 4. Github for version control
-5. Tableau Public for visualisation

 ### Scripts
 1. `DataEngineering.py` script has been used to fetch data from API, build Docker container, access PostgreSQL in Docker to ingest data into database